colyseus/docs/docs/colyseus/scalability.md

 ## Spawning multiple Colyseus processes

 To run multiple Colyseus instances in the same server, you need each one of them to listen on a different port number.
 It's recommended to use ports `3001`, `3002`, `3003`, and so on.

-The Colyseus processes should **NOT** be exposed publicly.
-Only the [dynamic proxy](#dynamic-proxy) is.
+- If you're [using `@colyseus/proxy` (alternative 1.)](#alternative-1-using-a-dynamic-proxy), the Colyseus processes should **NOT** be exposed publicly.
+Only internally for the proxy.
+- If you're [not using using `@colyseus/proxy` (alternative 2.)](#alternative-2-without-the-proxy), each Colyseus process must have its own public address.

 The [PM2 process manager](http://pm2.keymetrics.io/) is recommended for managing multiple Node.js app instances, although not mandatory.